 The BPA exists on its own dedicated website (www.blackplaysarchive.org.uk) and hosts a variety of different elements for users to explore.
 Predominantly, the BPA is a union catalogue, displaying information about plays through pages known as production records and displaying where additional relevant records associated with the plays are held, namely in other libraries and archive collections.
 The production records on the BPA include the play’s title, synopsis, the date of its first performance (the BPA does not catalogue revivals), the theatre it was staged in originally and the play’s cast size.
 A production record also includes the names and roles of the cast members and creative teams (for instance the names of the director, lighting designer, etc.).
 Production records are also connected to playwright biographies, with the website listing a playwright’s work and information about them.
 As of 2025, there are close to 900 plays with production records from over 300 playwrights on the BPA website, the earliest of which is from 1909.

 Outside its central collection of production records, the BPA website also features a bespoke podcast hosted by a Collaborative Doctoral Award (CDA) student, created in collaboration with the Royal Central School of Speech and Drama (via the joint AHRC London Arts and Humanities Partnership).
 That Black Theatre Podcast features interviews with leading playwrights and academics and charts the works of playwrights and writers like Una Marson, Mojisola Adebayo, Winsome Pinnock and more, covering over eighty years' worth of Black British theatre history.
 The BPA website also features a series of teaching resources designed to assist educators in the classroom.
 These include a dedicated teaching guide for navigating the Black Plays Archive as a tool for teaching as well as individual resources for Inua Ellams’ 2019 adaptation of Anton Chekhov’s Three Sisters, Cuttin’ It by Charlene James, and seven methods of killing kylie jenner by Jasmine Lee-Jones (with the resource being created by the Royal Court Theatre and hosted on the BPA website with permission).
 Four more teaching resources have also been commissioned in 2025.

 The BPA website also includes a bibliography of plays and academic texts exploring Black British playwrights in the UK, a dedicated monologue resource for students auditioning for drama school, essays about plays in the archive (which come largely from NT programmes) and sixty-five specially made short audio recordings of plays from the BPA.
-These audio recordings include sixty-five individual recordings by playwrights Alfred Fagon, Roy Williams, Winsome Pinnock and more, available on the play extracts page on BPA website
+These audio recordings include sixty-five individual recordings by playwrights Alfred Fagon, Roy Williams, Winsome Pinnock and more, available on the play extracts page on BPA website.

 Additionally, the BPA also includes a series of unpublished playscripts (both digital and physical versions) written by Black British, African, and Caribbean playwrights and a collection of digital posters, programmes, and leaflets for staged productions donated by the Black Cultural Archives in 2009.
 Due to the copyright of these works belonging to the playwrights and graphic designers who created them, the NT Archive isn’t currently in a position to share these works outside the research room space in Waterloo.